zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_08_en-US_REALITY_ENGINEERING.md

     Transitioning to higher density is possible (descent).
     Transitioning to lower density is not (ascent).

-    Like a ball rolling downhill—you don't roll back up.
+    Like a ball rolling downhill, you don't roll back up.

     REASON 5: THE DEPARTURE SEAL